Had contractions for hours then stopped? Is this baby making an appearance, or what? Turns out, it could be prodromal labor.

 Your cervix may be slightly dilated, but because it’s not dilating to the extent it will in the early stages of real labor, you shouldn’t experience a real take-your-breath-away kind of pain, or any urge to push.

-With each contraction, you’ll likely feel an intense tightening across your abdomen that can last up to a minute, and it can be hard to go about your daily activities as if nothing is happening.
+With each prodromal labor contraction, you’ll likely feel an intense tightening across your abdomen that can last up to a minute, and it can be hard to go about your daily activities as if nothing is happening.

-How to deal with prodromal labor
+How to progress prodromal labor

 Everyone’s pain threshold is different, so there are varying techniques you can try to alleviate the discomfort of prodromal labor contractions.
 We suggest:

 - Have a warm shower, with the water directed onto your abdomen.